payment-gateway.app Docs

 Operational Actions

-The same refund workflow can also be launched from the Invoice screen when exactly one refundable Transaction is linked.
-In that case, the Invoice screen opens the same refund form and submits the same Transaction refund operation rather than introducing a separate invoice-only refund engine.
+The same refund workflow can also be launched from the Invoice screen when exactly one refundable transaction is linked.
+In that case, the Invoice screen opens the same refund form and submits the same transaction refund operation rather than introducing a separate invoice-only refund engine.

 On this page